infinite-industries/infinite/widget/README.md

 ## Installation

-- Add an `div` or other element with class `infinite-widget` to your main template where you want to place the widget.
+- Add one or more `div`s or other elements with id `infinite-widget` to your main template where you want to place the widget.
+  (note that while duplicate IDs on elements are usually frowned on, the widget has been set up to support it)
-- Add these (optional) attributes to the container element:
+- Add these (optional) attributes to the container element(s):
   - `data-widget-title`
   - `data-cards-per-page` (controls the number of events that will appear at a time)
   - `data-event-id` (if set to a valid event ID, will cause the widget to display a single card for that event only)